 Memorial Day (June 6)

-Memorial Day is set aside to honor the soldiers and civilians who have given their lives for their country.
-The largest ceremony is held at the National Cemetery in Seoul.
+Memorial Day serves to honor the soldiers and civilians who have given their lives for their country.
+While memorial services are held nationwide, the largest ceremony takes place at the National Cemetery in Seoul.

 Liberation Day (August 15)

-This day commemorates Japanese acceptance of the Allies' terms of surrender and the resulting liberation of Korea in 1945.
+This day commemorates Japan's acceptance of the Allies' terms of surrender in 1945 and the following liberation of Korea.

 National Foundation Day (October 3)

-This day commemorates the founding of the Korean nation in 2333 B.C. by the legendary god-king Dangun.
-A simple ceremony is held at Chamseongdan Altar on top of Manisan Mountain in Ganghwado Province.
-The altar is said to have been erected by Dangun to offer thanks to his father and grandfather in heaven.
+This day commemorates the founding of the Korean nation by the legendary god-king Dangun.
+A simple ceremony is held at several regions throughout Korea, namely at Chamseongdan Altar on top of Manisan Mountain on Ganghwado Island; Dangunjeon Shrine in Gokseong, Taebaeksan Mountain and Jeungpyeong; and Dangunseongjeon Shrine in Seoul.

 Hangeul Day (October 9)

-Hangeul Day otherwise referred to as Hangeul Proclamation Day or Korean Alphabet Day, is a commemoration held on October 9th in South Korea to remember the creation of Hangeul, the country's native alphabet as proclaimed by the publication of Hunminjeongeum on this day in 1446.
+Hangeul Day is a commemoration held to remember the creation of Hangeul, the country's native alphabet as proclaimed by the publication of Hunminjeongeum (“The Proper Sounds for the Instruction of the People”) on this day in 1446.

 Christmas (December 25)

 Christmas is observed as a national holiday in Korea as in many other countries.
-To celebrate the festive season, Christmas trees and lights can be found decorated all over Korea.
+To celebrate the festive season, Christmas trees and lights can be seen all over Korea.

-This page was last updated in December 2016, and therefore information may differ from what is presented here.<Last updated on December 7, 2016>
+This page was last updated on December 9, 2020, and therefore information may differ from what is presented here.